 Do you aspire to be in the next generation of risk leaders?
 Are you looking to develop your non-technical skills to make the leap from risk technician to strategic influencer?

-Airmic's flagship 2018 Risk Leadership Programme, taught by Cass Business School, is now open for applicants!
+Airmic's flagship 2018 Risk Leadership Programme, taught by City Business School, is now open for applicants!